-Two months after, you can get a crystal similar to that on the picture.
-Take your finished crystal out of water, wipe it with a paper towel, and cover with colorless varnish.
+Two months after, you can get a crystal similar to that in the picture.
+Take your finished crystal out of the water, wipe it with a paper towel, and cover it with colorless varnish.

 Crystals are living beings at the beginning of creation.

 - Put some water in a pot and begin to boil without allowing it to come to a full boil.
 Add salt to the pot in small amounts, stirring constantly.
 You should not add the next portion of salt until the preceding portion is completely dissolved.
 The concentration of the solution should be so strong that grains of salt can't dissolve anymore.

 - Now, leave the solution for a day.
 The principle of growth is the same as above.

 You may notice that a crystal grows faster with the rapid cooling of the salt solution.
 In this situation, a salt crystal will form its irregular geometric shape.
 In contrast, crystals forming with a gradual reduction of temperature will take more time to grow, but you'll be surprised by their perfection.
 Be careful; don't shake the glass with the solution until the process is finished.